pingcap/docs/tidb-lightning/tidb-lightning-configuration.md

 [conflict]
 # Starting from v7.3.0, a new version of strategy is introduced to handle conflicting data.
 The default value is "".
 # - "": TiDB Lightning does not detect or handle conflicting data.
 If the source file contains conflicting primary or unique key records, the subsequent step reports an error.
+In the logical import mode, the strategy is converted to "error" directly.
 # - "error": when detecting conflicting primary or unique key records in the imported data, TiDB Lightning terminates the import and reports an error.
-# - "replace": when encountering conflicting primary or unique key records, TiDB Lightning retains the new data and overwrites the old data.
+# - "replace": when encountering conflicting primary or unique key records, TiDB Lightning retains the latest data and overwrites the old data.
+#              The conflict data are recorded in the `lightning_task_info.conflict_error_v2` table and the `conflict_records` table of the target TiDB cluster.
+#              You can manually insert the correct records into the target table based on your business requirements.
+#              Note that the target TiKV must be v5.2.0 or later versions.
 # - "ignore": when encountering conflicting primary or unique key records, TiDB Lightning retains the old data and ignores the new data.
-# The new version strategy cannot be used together with tikv-importer.duplicate-resolution (the old version of conflict detection).
+This option can only be used in the logical import mode (`tikv-importer.backend = "tidb"`).
 strategy = ""
+# Controls whether TiDB Lightning checks conflicts before the import.
+The default value is false, which means that TiDB Lightning only checks conflicts after the import.
+If you set it to true, TiDB Lightning checks conflicts both before and after the import.
+This parameter can be used only in the physical import mode (`tikv-importer.backend = "local"`).
+# precheck-conflict-before-import = false
-# Controls the upper limit of the conflicting data that can be handled when strategy is "replace" or "ignore".
+# Controls the maximum number of conflict errors that can be handled when strategy is "replace" or "ignore".
 You can set it only when strategy is "replace" or "ignore".
 The default value is 9223372036854775807, which means that almost all errors are tolerant.
+This parameter takes effect only when `precheck-conflict-before-import` is enabled in physical import mode.
 # threshold = 9223372036854775807
 # Controls the maximum number of records in the conflict_records table.
 The default value is 100.
 If the strategy is "ignore", the conflict records that are ignored are recorded; if the strategy is "replace", the conflict records that are overwritten are recorded.
 However, the "replace" strategy cannot record the conflict records in the logical import mode.
+This parameter takes effect only when `precheck-conflict-before-import` is enabled in physical import mode.
 # max-record-rows = 100

 [tikv-importer]